 Planning permission is usually required for new builds and major changes to existing properties.

-To find out if you need planning permission, please fill in a request form and return it to the address on the form.
+To find out if you need planning permission, please complete the online form below.
 There is a £60 research fee for this service.

 Planning Practice Guidance and the Planning Portal